MarzSP/DevNotes/src/content/blog/linter2.md

 ```
 This creates an `.eslintrc` file where you can define your rules.

 I have a working linter for this project.
-You can check it out here: [GitHub Repository](https://github.com/MarzSP/DevNotes/blob/main/.github/workflows/lint.yml)
+You can check it out here: [Marzsp's Repo: Linter](https://github.com/MarzSP/DevNotes/blob/main/.github/workflows/lint.yml)

 #### Step 2 — Define Your Rules
 In your `.eslintrc` file, you can specify rules.